uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 ## If you need the boost, why don't you give it a try?
 Big Tech jobs are definitely great for your wallet, and they might be just the pivot  your career needs to start going in the direction you really are craving for.
-Accordingly, as long as you are mindful of the above, I do want to encourage you to spend these few months on LeetCode and to apply - and may be periodic reviews be ever in your favor!
+Accordingly, as long as you are mindful of the above, I do want to encourage you to spend these few months on LeetCode and to apply - and may the periodic reviews be ever in your favor!